-"Our more complex patients include those with single ventricle lesions and some of the most complex forms of heart disease," said Stephanie Rockett, A.C., M.N.Sc., A.P.R.N., C.P.N.P.-B.C., pediatric cardiology nurse and director of cardiac services at Arkansas Children's Heart Center.
+"Our more complex patients include those with single ventricle lesions and some of the most complex forms of heart disease," said Stephanie Rockett, A.C., M.N.Sc., A.P.R.N., C.P.N.P.-B.C., pediatric cardiology nurse and director of cardiac services at Arkansas Children's Heart Institute.
 "These conditions often require that heart transplant be introduced fairly early - not as the next step but as an eventual step.
 Other children who were healthy and later developed viral illness have come to us with heart muscle so damaged that function is affected, and that leads to transplant."

 In addition to physicians and social workers, children and families have access to nutritionists, child life specialists and pharmacists who are dedicated to the heart center.
 They can also access music and pet therapy, as well as speech and physical therapy.

 The team at Arkansas Children’s Heart Institute works to find viable treatments for all children, so their native hearts maintain function until transplant.